Cybertas/A-Simple-Bash-Scripting-Guide/Part1: Working With Bash Shell/Expansion.md

     3. &nbsp; [...] &nbsp; - &nbsp; Matches any one of the enclosed characters.
       <br />
     ```bash
-    ## trying to match everything in the working directory with * character
+    ## match everything in the working directory with * character
     dev@dev: ls *
     Desktop Documents Downloads ...

-    ## create a file called '1' and match it with ? character
+    ## create a file '1' and match it with ? character
-    dev@dev: touch 1 && echo ?
+    dev@dev: touch 1.txt && echo ?.txt
-    1
+    1.txt

     ## create files 1 123 a and match with case [123a]
-    dev@dev: touch 1 123 a && echo [123a]
+    dev@dev: touch 1.txt 123.txt a.txt && echo [123a].txt
-    1 a
+    1.txt a.txt
     ```